openturns/openturns/paper/paper.md

 stochastic processes), sampling, functional algebra, uncertainty propagation, sensitivity analysis, reliability, optimization, inverse problems, and surrogate modeling.
-Validated, well-tested and well-documented methods are essential for teaching, academic research, and industrial applications.
+Validated, well-tested, and well-documented methods are essential for teaching, academic research, and industrial applications.
-However, many probabilistic modeling libraries are domain-specific, focusing on fields such as mechanical engineering, computational fluid dynamics, or hydrology, which limits the sharing of best practices.
+However, many probabilistic modeling libraries are domain-specific —
+focusing on fields such as mechanical engineering, computational fluid dynamics, or hydrology — which limits the sharing of best practices.
 This underscores the need for a general-purpose, cross-disciplinary framework for probabilistic modeling.

-Of course, other Python packages exist for Monte-Carlo sampling and other numerical methods [@virtanen2020scipy], statistical modeling [@seabold2010statsmodels], machine learning [@pedregosa2011scikit], for providing UQ test functions [@Wicaksono2023], and for quasi-Monte Carlo methods [@roy2023quasi] (among others).
+Of course, other Python packages exist for Monte-Carlo sampling and other numerical methods [@virtanen2020scipy], statistical modeling [@seabold2010statsmodels], machine learning [@pedregosa2011scikit], providing UQ test functions [@Wicaksono2023], and quasi-Monte Carlo methods [@roy2023quasi], among others.
 One of the goals of OpenTURNS is to provide a consistent interface to these tasks in the UQ context.

 # Features

-OpenTURNS provides a wide range of multivariate probabilistic modeling
+OpenTURNS provides a wide range of multivariate probabilistic-modeling
-features: more than 60 continuous and discrete distributions, including extreme value distributions, copula-based models (more than 15 copulas), and distribution transformations: truncation, conditioning, mixture, push-forward and distribution algebra, etc.
+features: more than 60 continuous and discrete distributions, including extreme-value distributions, copula-based models (more than 15 copulas), and distribution transformations (such as truncation, conditioning, mixture, push-forward, and distribution algebra).
-User-defined distributions can be easily implemented and integrated natively.

-Multivariate distributions can be sampled using general sampling algorithms (Monte-Carlo, Latin Hypercube Sampling - LHS, and optimized LHS) and quasi–Monte Carlo low-discrepancy sequences (such as Sobol’ or Halton) for integration and model analysis.
+Multivariate distributions can be sampled using general sampling algorithms (Monte Carlo, Latin-Hypercube Sampling (LHS), and optimized LHS) and quasi–Monte Carlo low-discrepancy sequences (such as Sobol’ or Halton) for integration and model analysis.